 Since 1925 and the official debut of Ford’s first pickup truck, Model T Runabout, this segment is constantly evolving.
 Primarily, these machines were developed as workman’s vehicles in order to facilitate transport and towing of heavy loads.
 However, nowadays only about 15 percent of the produced trucks are used for this purpose.
-Possessing a pickup isn’t anymore a necessity but becomes a part of a prestige and lifestyle.
+Possessing a pickup isn’t any more a necessity but becomes a part of prestige and lifestyle.
 This is why most of the last generation models arrive with top-notch equipment and features which were previously present only in luxury sedans and SUVs.

 Light and heavy-duty trucks, with their massive chassis and powerful engines aren’t that practical to fulfill daily tasks.
-This is why mid-size segment becomes more and more popular among truck fans who don’t need vehicles for some serious challenges.
-All renowned manufacturers like Ford, GM, Toyota, Honda and Nissan invested plenty of time and knowledge to upgrade their mid-size models.
+This is why the mid-size segment becomes more and more popular among truck fans who don’t need vehicles for some serious challenges.
+All renowned manufacturers like Ford, GM, Toyota, Honda, and Nissan invested plenty of time and knowledge to upgrade their mid-size models.
 And most of them will arrive this year significantly upgraded.

 2019 Honda Ridgeline

 Honda has presented its mid-size pickup truck, Ridgeline in 2005.
 With its distinctive design, it immediately turned attention on itself.
-Aside from its appearance, this model also has a unique four-wheel-independent suspension and unibody construction which contribute better comfort.
-Since people from Honda have decided not to enter the full-size truck market, they invested all their resources and knowledge to build one of the best truck for daily usage.
+Aside from its appearance, this model also has a unique four-wheel-independent suspension and unibody construction which contributes better comfort.
+Since people from Honda have decided not to enter the full-size truck market, they invested all their resources and knowledge to build one of the best trucks for daily usage.
 The design of the Ridgeline was upgraded in 2017 when the latest generation was presented.

 2019 Honda Ridgeline will be a carryover of the current model.
 It will share suspension and interior features with Honda’s SUV, Pilot which benefits comfortable ride.
-Combined with a unique design and one of a kind bed solution this pickup slowly becomes the most popular in mid-size class.
+Combined with a unique design and one of a kind bed solution this pickup slowly becomes the most popular in the mid-size class.
 Even though the biggest changes were expected under the hood, 2019 Ridgeline will arrive with the same 3.5-liter V6 engine.
-With its 280 hp and of 262 pound-feet of torque it helps new truck to tow up to 5,000 pounds.
+With its 280 hp and of 262 pound-feet of torque it helps this new truck to tow up to 5,000 pounds.